 Introduction

 Encountering the “413 Request Entity Too Large” error in WordPress can be frustrating, especially when you’re trying to upload a large file or install a new theme or plugin.
 This error occurs when the server is configured with a limit on the size of files that can be uploaded, and your file exceeds this limit.
-Fortunately, there are several ways to resolve this issue.
+Fortunately, you can solve the same issue through different ways, they are:-

 Fixing “413 Request Entity Too Large” Errors